 The Royal Australian Mint has been quiet on the subject but reportedly an employee anonymously divulged that the mistake was contained to a single incorrect obverse die and when the mistake was discovered during production, there was an effort to destroy all of the mules.
 Evidently a small number of mules went unfound and were subsequently released into circulation.
 It has been reported that all known mules have identical reeding alignment which would confirm that the mules came from a single die run.

 The number of mules that entered circulation is unknown and probably never will be but collector Bruce Mansfield advises that in the 31,546 2000-dated one dollar coins he searched, he found 41 mules.
-From this sample it can be assumed that 0.13% of 2000-dated one dollar coins were mules, and given the total mintage of 2000-dated one dollar coins is 7,592,000 it can be deduced that approximately 9,800 mules entered circulation.
+From this sample it can be assumed that 0.13% of 2000-dated one dollar coins were mules, and given the total mintage of 2000-dated one dollar coins is 7,592,000 it can be estimated that approximately 9,800 mules survived and entered circulation.
 Regardless, the 2000 dollar mule is one of Australia's rarest decimal coins.